-Satish Gangaiah is an independent illustrator and designer based in Bangalore, having 15 years of experience with ad agencies, media publishing houses, the IT industry, and the likes.
-Known for his vibrant palette and thick bold lines, he is also involved in collaborations and commissions..
+Satish Gangaiah is an independent illustrator and designer based in Bangalore and has 15 years of experience with ad agencies, media publishing houses, the IT industry, and the likes.
+Known for his vibrant palette and thick bold lines, he is also involved in collaborations and commissions.

 Kindly take us through your 15-year journey as a designer and illustrator – how it all began; how did you take it forward and where are you now?

 Satish Gangaiah: My career as a designer or an illustrator has not been a smooth ride; it always has its ups and downs.
 Throughout these 15-plus years of experience, I have learned to negotiate different challenges I have faced.
 My beginnings were very humble but, in the later stages of my career, my practice has evolved with technology and my further understanding of design thinking.

 Today, I find myself and my practice being more versatile than before, where I can see my artworks becoming more contemporary, representing the urban fabric that surrounds us.

 What are your criteria for selecting commissions and collaborations?

 Satish Gangaiah: I am very selective when it comes to taking up commission work or working with clients.
 My main criterion is always freedom in creative exploration.
 Usually, I avoid clients who ask me to stick to or work in a style that is not my own.
 I see every project I take up as a unique learning experience.
 I always look forward to collaborating with a good team that understands and trusts my design skills.